hamidhassan85/data_analyst/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 1. To multiply the **Target** values by 1000, select the **Target** column header, and then on the **Transform** ribbon tab, from inside the **Number Column** group, select **Standard**, and then select **Multiply**.

-	*You may recall that the target values were stored as thousands.*
+	> *You may recall that the target values were stored as thousands.*

      ![Picture 5682](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image63.png)

 1. In the **Multiply** window, in the **Value** box, enter **1000**, and select **OK**.

-1. In the status bar, verify that the query has three columns and 809 rows.
+**In the status bar, verify that the query has 3 columns and 809 rows.**

-## **Configure the ColorFormats query**
+## Configure the ColorFormats query

 In this task, you'll configure the **ColorFormats** query.